VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

-# Pietroiusti et al. 2024 (ESD) Possible role of anthropogenic climate change in the record-breaking 2020 Lake Victoria levels and floods
+# Lake Victoria Extreme Event Attribution

 This repository contains the water balance model and analysis scripts used in Pietroiusti et al. 2024 "Possible role of anthropogenic climate change in the record-breaking 2020 Lake Victoria levels and floods" (accepted).